aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/ratelimit/README.md

 ![Architecture Diagram](../../media/monitoring-solution-Page-8.drawio.png)

-## ⚠️ DISCLAIMER ⚠️
-This solution will begin to track events that match the event pattern and populate cloudwatch metrics once deployed.
-Please be sure to be aware of any associated costs with deploying and running within your account.

 ## Deployment Guide

+---

+#### ⚠️ Disclaimer ⚠️
+This repository is provided as a functional example to demonstrate how you might capture control-plane events, buffer them through SQS, and emit EMF metrics via Lambda.
+It is not intended to represent a production-ready "drop in" solution.
+Before using in any live environment, you should:

+- Review and adjust IAM permissions to follow the principle of least privilege
+- Review encryption at rest and in transit for all resources (SQS, Lambda, logs, etc.)
+- Configure VPC, subnet, and security group settings according to your network requirements
+- Implement proper monitoring, alerting, and log retention lifecycles
+- Be aware of any costs associated with deploying in your account(s)

+Use this sample as a starting point, not a drop-in solution.
+Customize this solution based on your organization’s security, reliability, and operational requirements.

+---

 This project can be deployed via [CloudFormation / AWS SAM](#deploying-with-cloudformation--aws-sam) or [Terraform](#deploying-with-terraform).